1. Teacher-focused interventions - CONTENT ENHANCEMENT ROUTINES

 QUALITY PROFESSIONAL DEVELOPMENT

-We organize international and regional conferences as learning opportunities for SIM Professional Developers.
-Other resources include newsletters, e-mail discussion forums, videos, CDs, DVDs, and web sites, all designed to aid members in their work or provide updates on our latest thinking.
+We organize international and regional conferences, as well as online events, workshops and webinars as learning opportunities for SIM Professional Developers and Specialists.
+Additionally, members have access to newsletters, discussion forums, and our SIMville resources website (with a variety of materials), all designed to aid members in their work and provide updates on our latest thinking.

 We believe we obtain our best results when we work directly with the individuals affected by the problems we seek to solve.
 Consequently, we have partnered with teachers in hundreds of classrooms to develop

-and refine SIM instructional materials to meet rigorous standards we have set for ourselves.
+and refine SIM instructional materials to meet rigorous standards.